MicrosoftDocs/iis-docs/iis/extensions/database-manager-reference/columndatainfo-class-microsoft-web-management-databasemanager.md

 title: ColumnDataInfo Class (Microsoft.Web.Management.DatabaseManager)
 description: This article provides code syntax and lists the inheritance hierarchy for the properties of the ColumDataInfo class.
 TOCTitle: ColumnDataInfo Class
-description: "The ColumnDataInfo class represents the information about the data in a column within the database that is being managed." ms:assetid: T:Microsoft.Web.Management.DatabaseManager.ColumnDataInfo ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.management.databasemanager.columndatainfo(v=VS.90) ms:contentKeyID: 20476418
+ms:assetid: T:Microsoft.Web.Management.DatabaseManager.ColumnDataInfo
+ms:mtpsurl: https://msdn.microsoft.com/library/microsoft.web.management.databasemanager.columndatainfo(v=VS.90)
+ms:contentKeyID: 20476418